blndev/AI-Anime-Maker/README.md

 - Show the latest version and its creation date if available
 - Ask if you want to update to the latest version
 - Continue with your chosen version (latest or current)
+- Present a menu to choose what to start:
+  1. AI Anime Maker (the main application)
+  2. Analytics Dashboard (if analytics is enabled)
+  3. Both components simultaneously

 Note: The first run might take a while as it downloads multiple gigabytes of AI models and required libraries.
 Patience, young grasshopper! 🐢